Find Grad Schools

 85 Yearly Graduations

-The 7th most popular school in the country for agriculture and agriculture operations majors who are seeking their master's degree is North Carolina State University.
+The 7th most popular school in the country for agriculture & agriculture operations majors who are seeking their master's degree is North Carolina State University.
 Roughly 36,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-The agriculture and agriculture operations program at North Carolina State University awarded 85 master's degrees during the 2020-2021 school year.
-About 55% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 85 people received their master's degree in agriculture & agriculture operations from NC State.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 68% were women.

 #8